OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Acquire and run the script**

 1. Download the installation script: `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_.
-If you are using Internet Explorer, right click on the link to the left, and then select "Save Target as."
+If you are using
+   Internet Explorer (IE), right click on the link to the left, and then select "Save Target as."

-   .. note:: Download the `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_ script to the directory/folder where you would like
+   .. note:: In the case of IE, be sure to save the `go-openmdao.py
+      <http://openmdao.org/downloads/latest/go-openmdao.py>`_ script to the folder where you want to install
-         to install OpenMDAO.
-We highly recommend you pick a directory/folder without any spaces in the path name!
+      OpenMDAO.
+Other browsers may automatically download the file to a specific folder (e.g., a Downloads folder), and you will have to move it to the desired location (where you want to install OpenMDAO).
+We highly recommend you pick a folder without any spaces in the path name!
 For instance, on a Windows machine, you could put all your OpenMDAO installations in ``C:\\OpenMDAO``.

 2. Run the script.
 If you specify a directory name, the virtual environment will be installed there.
 If you don't supply a directory name, it will default to a name based on the version, for example, ``openmdao-0.1``.